marick/ecto_test_data_builder/USE.md

 B.Schema.get(repo, "bossie").id
 ```

 However, that's way too wordy.
-Instead, `animal` is implemented to
+Instead, `animal` is implemented such that
-make each animal available via a top-level map key:
+each animal is available via a top-level map key:

 ```elixir
 repo.bossie.id